nilesong/GNS3-Ansible-Campus-MPLS-Network/README.md

 ## 📦 Prerequisites

 Before starting, ensure you have:
 - GNS3 installed and configured
+- GNS3 VM (VMWare) installed and configured
-- Ansible environment set up on your automation PC
+- Network Automation appliance set up on your GNS3
 - Correct device images for routers and switches

 You can find the full list of required GNS3 images here: